 Smith is a solid player who is well-balanced as a run blocker and pass protector.
 The 6-foot-6, 315-pounder has NFL size, quickness and athleticism.
 For the pros, Smith could use more strength, but he has the frame to get bigger in a NFL strength and conditioning program.
 Smith did well in the combine bench press, but he doesn't play strong and isn't a people mover at the point of attack.
 That could change in time.
 Smith is a quality run blocker who was solid in pass protection for Auburn.
 He is a safe pick to become a quality NFL starter.
 Sources from multiple teams have told me they see him as a second-day talent.

-The Titans could use more talent and competition at inside linebacker.
+The Steelers need some young talent at inside linebacker.

 Jefferson totaled 110 tackles with 10 tackles for a loss and four sacks in 2017.
 He played his best football in 2017 and worked hard for Texas.
 In 2016, he recorded 59 tackles with 5.5 sacks and three passes broken up.
 Jefferson (6-2, 236) was highly recruited and showed why as a freshman contributor for the Longhorns.
 He totaled 61 tackles with seven for a loss, 2.5 sacks, three passes broken up and one forced fumble.
 Jefferson was a bigger presence than the stats illustrate.